 If you want your kids to take care of a duty that you used to perform for them, such as feeding the dog, preparing their own lunch, or getting dressed, teach them these skills when you’re not in a hurry.
-Don’t try to cram lessons into an already hectic school day.

 Give Kids an Incentive

-Sometimes, especially if they don’t like school, are unhappy in the mornings, or are plain slow movers, children need a little more motivation to get through their daily routines.
+Sometimes, especially if they don’t like school, are unhappy in the mornings, or are plain slow movers, young children need a little more motivation to get through their daily routines.
 Consider creating some incentives for your kids to get dressed on time to keep your mornings from becoming a war.